-If you want a way to spend less money and energy in your home, it may be a wise investment to research getting a smart thermostat.
-These devices can do everything from track when you leave the house, so that it doesn’t waste electricity heating or cooling a vacant home, to adjusting energy usage based on how many people are in a room or what time of day it is.
+If you want a way to save money and energy in your home, it might be a worthwhile investment to research getting a smart thermostat.
+These gadgets can do everything from track when you leave the house, so that it doesn’t throw away electricity heating or cooling an empty home, to adjusting energy usage based on how many people are in a room or what time of day it is.

 We’ll review what a smart thermostat is, how it runs and why it’s worthwhile to invest in one.
-We’ll also talk about how it can help you spend less money on your energy bills by reducing energy consumption.
+We’ll also talk about how it can help you save money on your energy bills by reducing energy consumption.

-A smart thermostat is a programmable device that allows you to do everything from adjusting your heating and cooling settings for different times of day, to tracking when people are in the house, so it isn’t wasting energy by heating or cooling a vacant home.
+A smart thermostat is an automated device that allows you to do it all from changing your heating and cooling settings for various times of day, to monitoring when people are in the house, so it isn’t wasting energy by heating or cooling an empty home.

-Many smart thermostats have learning abilities, which means they pay attention to how you adjust your settings and make automatic adjustments over time based on what they learn from you.
+Most smart thermostats have learning capabilities, which means they pay attention to how you change your settings and make automatic adjustments over time based on what they learn from you.

 A smart thermostat links to Wi-Fi, so you’ll be able to change and monitor your energy usage from just about anywhere.